A little bit of history...

 Our shared goals

-The financial situation of the Lamin Health Center (LHC) must be healthy and safeguarded in order to ensure continuity and a high quality.
-Steps to be taken are all aimed to make sure there is general and high quality care, today and in the days to come.
+The financial situation of Lamin Health Center (LHC) must be robust and safeguarded in order to ensure continuity and quality of care.
+Our goals are aimed to ensure sustainable and high quality care, today and in the days to come.

-- Expansion of laboratory tests in order to give a better diagnoses and specific treatments;
+- Expanding the scope of laboratory tests in order to give better diagnoses and specific treatments;

 - Setting up a malnutrition clinic to detect and treat malnutrition in a timely manner;

-- Expansion of the dental service for professional oral care;
+- Expanding the dental service for professional oral care;

-- In the longer term, developing home care services, creating a hospice and developing visibility for tourists.
+- In the longer term, developing home care services, creating a hospice and creating awareness for tourists.

-Local personnel must be well trained and/or be given the opportunity to use the further develop education or training.
+Local staff must be well trained and/or be given the opportunity to develop with further education or training.
 Collaboration with local and international doctors offers our employees and medical students an extra challenge.
-Nursing, primary school teachers and oral hygiene students get a special internship here.
+Students undertaking an internship here can be sure they will receive a unique experience.

-Collaboration with the community in Lamin and the village development comity (VDC) are central.
-Implementing the Memorandum of Understanding (MOU) between LHC and the Ministry of Health.
+Collaboration with the community in Lamin and the Village Development Committee (VDC) are central.
+We also uphold implementing the Memorandum of Understanding (MOU) between LHC and the Ministry of Health.
 Lamin Health Center is and remains a local hospital for and by the Lamin community and beyond.
+Meet the incredible team.

 The baobab was always there...